 What is Embossed Nubuck Leather?

-While Nubuck is known for its soft feel and velvety texture, to keep with design aesthetics, Nubuck can also be embossed.
-This can be anything from a random pattern, geometric, or even a design that has been repeated all over the surface.
-This is not uncommon among big brands seeking to stand-out with their assortments.
-Embossed Nubuck also, is available in different colours as would regular Nubuck, Suede or any other type of leather.
+While Nubuck is known for its soft feel and velvety texture, to keep with design aesthetics, it can also be embossed.
+This leather embossing can be anything from a random pattern, geometric, or even a design that has been repeated all over the surface.
+This is not uncommon among big brands seeking to stand out with their assortments.
+Embossed Nubuck also, is available in different colors as would regular Nubuck, Suede, or any other type of leather.

 What Products are Made of Nubuck?